Sean-McRae/OAuthv1---Signing-Burp-Extension-/README.md

 Current known issues are as follows:

- • Supplied URL parameters are not signed properly thus resulting in a invalid signature.
+ • Supplied URL parameters are not signed properly thus resulting in an invalid signature.

  • No ability to disable entries.

  • Table is editable by dbl click but does not change actual data.

- • Boolean value in Table is not representated as Checkbox.
+ • Boolean value in Table is not represented as Checkbox.

 ## Usage/Examples